-Turn On Track with Mailchimp
+Turn on Track with Mailchimp for landing pages

 Our Track with Mailchimp feature counts the number of unique visitors to your landing page and adds this data to your campaign report.
 If your page includes a signup form content block, you’ll also see how many page visitors subscribed to your audience, which we refer to as conversions.

 To turn on Track with Mailchimp in your landing page campaign, follow these steps.

 - Click the Campaigns icon.

 - Click the name of the landing page you want to work with.
 If your landing page is already published, click the drop-down menu and choose Edit and skip to step 5.

 - In the editor, design your content and click Save & Close.

 - Scroll to the Settings & Tracking section and click Edit.

 - Click Accept to agree to our additional terms.
 You’ll only need to accept the terms once.